Research

 Research Interests

-• Moral Psychology and Moral Education about Animal Ethics
+• Moral Psychology and Descriptive Ethics

 • Folk Beliefs about Animal Minds (Mind Perception of Animals)